sancsoft/WinSerialPorts/README.md

 Use the F5 key to force a scan of the serial ports.

 The application minimizes to a notification icon.
-The tooltip for the notificaiton icon shows the serial port summary.
+The tooltip for the notification icon shows the serial port summary.